A super moist red velvet cake made from scratch with mini chocolate chips to add fun, all covered in a delicious cream cheese glaze.

 Jump to:

-Now let’s talk a little about the ingredients that are in this cake and frosting.
-(The list of all ingredients are in the recipe card below.)
+(The printable list of all ingredients are in the recipe card below.)

 All-purpose flour: In this recipe, you won’t have to use any fancy flour as it only calls for all-purpose flour.